The-Youth-Empowerment-Foundation-Adju/Digital-Tech-Boot-Camp-Report-2021-2022/README.md

 https://www.facebook.com/1415857448508218/posts/4472635199497079/
 https://www.facebook.com/1415857448508218/posts/4579757528784845/
 https://www.facebook.com/1415857448508218/posts/4545903232170275/
+# partners
+There are four partners involved in this great project,these are:
+**R0g** (agency for critical transformation and development) which is a lobbying partner, lobbying funds from
 # Other remarks

   - **The Youth Empowerment Foundation** **(YEF)** applauds **r0g**-**(agency for critical transformation and development)** for lobbying for such a great opportunity. **YEF** was able to **train 9** participants to become **(Trainer of trainees)** **TOT** to led in the community as experts, and provide **capacity building**.
 We are very grateful for the **partnership** and are **optimistic** for more opportunities to work together in the development of **media and Technology** in the refugee settlement.